kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/synch_01.md

+# Not verified for Summer 2021 yet (this will be removed when I've verified)

 ### UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #1

 We will try to follow the official slides as close as we can in class.
 I will post commands here to make them easier for students to copy and paste.